 Goro O'oka (Regular member)

 Graduated from Electronic Engineering Course, Faculty of Engineering, Kyoutou University in 1970.
 Completed a doctoral program of the above university in 1975.
 Doctor of Engineering.
 In the same year, joined Heisei Electric Co., Inc., and currently the Chief of the Multimedia Section, Technology Department.
 Involved with R&D of spoken language system.
 Member of Information Processing Society of Japan and ACL.

-- Information of the paper to be submitted
+- Information about the manuscript being submitted

 - Contact information of the lead author: name, postal code, address, affiliated organization and department/section, phone number, FAX number, e-mail address